snipsco/snipsmanager/README.md

 For further explanations and examples, check out our [Snipsfile Wiki](https://github.com/snipsco/snipsmanager/wiki/The-Snipsfile).

-### Installing the skills
+### Installing the lambdas

-Next, setup the system by running the `install` command:
+Next, setup the assistant by running the `install` command:

 ```sh
 $ snipsmanager install
 ```

-### Launching the skills server

-If you enabled Snips Manager to run on boot, simply reboot your device.
-Otherwise, start the service manually by running:
+The `snipsmanager` service will automatically start on boot.
+You can also start it manually by running:

 ```sh
 $ snipsmanager run